marcoredz/degiro_api/README.md

   <img src="https://img.shields.io/github/license/isar/isar?color=%23007A88&labelColor=333940&logo=apache">
 </a>

-A Dart wrapper to provide in a simply way Degiro APIs.
+A Dart wrapper to use the Degiro APIs in a simple way.

 Since it is just a wrapper, consider these APIs unofficial.